 If you or your partner have reached state pension credit age or you live in supported accommodation you may be able to claim Housing Benefit.

 Any entitlement will be paid to your rent account.

 Even if you receive full Housing Benefit, this may not cover the whole cost of your rent if you have a heating charge or if you are having an overpayment deducted.
 You will need to make up any difference.

 Repaying your arrears

-If you are behind with your rent payments, speak to your Income Officer and show him/her your personal budget sheet.
+If you are behind with your rent payments, speak to your caseworker and show him/her your personal budget sheet.
 Offer to repay the rent arrears at an amount you can afford – even if it appears quite a small amount – and start paying immediately.
 It is very important that you keep paying the full rent plus the amount you agreed to pay off the arrears.

 If you are in receipt of Universal Credit, Income Support, income-based Jobseekers Allowance, income-related Employment and Support Allowance or Pension Guarantee Credit, you may be able to get an amount deducted from your benefit each week and paid direct to the Council.
 You can only do this if your rent arrears total at least 4 weeks arrears.

 If you pay rent to a private landlord or Housing Association

 What type of tenancy do you have?

 There are several different types of tenancy and each type gives you different rights.
 The type of tenancy you have depends on who your landlord is and when you started renting your home.
 It is very important to know about your tenancy agreement, as this affects your rights to stay in your home.